Intruder arrested after taking nap in Portland home — again

-PORTLAND, Ore.
-(KOIN) – A woman accused of breaking into a Portland home and taking a nap last month is now accused of doing the same thing at a different home last week.
+A woman accused of breaking into a Portland home and taking a nap last month is now accused of doing the same thing at a different home last week, KTLA’s sister station KOIN reports.

 Court documents show Terri Lynn Zinzer has a long history of walking into homes where she does not live and making herself at home.
 Most recently, she’s accused of doing that Friday afternoon, after a woman came home to find a strange woman napping in her bed and wearing one of her dresses.